Skip to main content

 What is SSP (Statutory Sick Pay)?

-Statutory Sick Pay (SSP) is a UK government-mandated payment that employers must provide to eligible employees who are off work due to illness.
-It provides a minimum level of income during periods of sickness absence.
+Statutory Sick Pay (SSP) is a UK government-mandated payment that employers must provide to eligible employees who are unable to work due to illness.

 Key Features of SSP:

-• Treated as regular earnings - subject to tax and National Insurance.
+• Treated as normal earnings and subject to PAYE income tax and National Insurance contributions.

 SSP Eligibility Criteria:

-• Are off sick for at least 4 consecutive days (including weekends).
+• Are off sick for at least 4 consecutive days (including non-working days such as weekends)

-• Provide proper notice and proof of illness.
+• Provide proper notice and evidence of illness where required

 Enable SSP in Workforce Payroll